-PhD supervision in the Faculty of Arts, Humanities and Social Sciences is available within the following areas: Art and Design; Communication; Cultural and Media Studies, Library and Information Management; Education; English Language and Literature; History; Law (including Transitional Justice); Celtic Studies, Modern Languages and Linguistics; Music, Drama, Dance, Performing Arts, Film and Screen Studies; and Social Work and Social Policy.
+PhD supervision in the Faculty of Arts, Humanities and Social Sciences is available within the following areas: Art and Design (History Practice & Theory); Communication, Cultural and Media Studies, Library and Information Management; Education; English Language and Literature; History; Law (including Transitional Justice); Music; Drama; Performing Arts; Film and Screen Studies (including Museum and Heritage Studies); Modern Languages and Linguistics (including Celtic Studies); and Social Work and Social Policy.

-Applicants should discuss their applications prior to submission with project supervisors.
-Contact details are provided within individual project descriptions.
+Applicants should discuss their applications with project supervisors prior to submission.
+Contact details are provided within the individual project descriptions.

 You do not need to make a separate application for a scholarship.
-However, please indicate on your application for admission that you do wish to be considered for a scholarship.
+However, please indicate on your application for admission that you are not a self-funded/private sponsor research applicant.

-You should inform the University of any disability or personal circumstances in your application or soon afterwards so suitable accommodation can be arranged.
+You should inform the University in your application, or as soon as possible thereafter, of any disability or personal circumstances that should be taken into account so that suitable arrangements can be made.

-Applications for admission on a self-funded, part-time or externally funded basis are also welcome at any time throughout the year.
+Applications for admission on a self-funded or externally funded basis, both part-time and full-time are also welcome at any time throughout the year.

 Please contact the Ulster Doctoral College if you have any queries about PhD study at: email@example.com